 Figure 6.46: Base-10 logs of non-zero bill payment amounts

 While we could have tried to create variable width bins for better visualization of the payment amounts, a more convenient approach that is often used to visualize, and sometimes even model, data that has a few values on a much different scale than most of the values, is a logarithmic transformation, or log transform.
 We used a base-10 log transform.
 Roughly speaking, this transform tells us the number of zeros in a value.
-In other words, a million-dollar balance would have a log transform of at least 6 but less than 7, because 106 = 1,000,000 (and conversely log10(1,000,000) = 6) while 107 = 10,000,000.
+In other words, a balance of at least a million dollars, but less than ten million, would have a log transform of at least 6 but less than 7, because 106 = 1,000,000 (and conversely log10(1,000,000) = 6) while 107 = 10,000,000.

 To apply this transformation to our data, first, we needed to mask out the zero payments, because log10(0) is undefined.
 We did this with the Python logical not operator ~ and the zero mask we created already.
 Then we used the pandas .apply() method, which applies any function we like to the data we have selected.
 In this case, we wished to apply a base-10 logarithm, calculated by np.log10.
 Finally, we made histograms of these values.